Groupe Bruxelles Lambert: Investments

 Sienna Investment Managers is a third-party asset manager that offers a range of investment strategies with a focus on long-term perspectives and environmental, social, and governance (ESG) considerations.
 As of June 2023, the assets under management totaled approximately EUR 30 billion.

-With the support of GBL and its extensive experience, Sienna Investment Managers aims to become a leading player in alternative third-party asset management across Europe.
+With the support of GBL and its experience, Sienna Investment Managers aims to become a leading player in alternative third-party asset management across Europe.
 The firm specializes in various areas, including liquid assets, real estate, private credit, private equity, venture capital, and funds of funds.